tdongsi/python/docs/source/_posts/EffectivePython/2018-08-12-effective-python-part-4.markdown

 * Getter method should be fast.
 Avoid doing complex computations in getter methods.
 * You can use `setter` to create unmodifiable objects in Python.
 See [here](https://github.com/tdongsi/effective_python).

-### Item 21: Prefer public attributes over private ones
+### Item 21: Prefer internal attributes over private ones

 In Python, there are only two types of attribute: public (e.g., `my_att`) and private attributes (e.g., `__my_att`).
 In reality, there is no tight access control like other languages such as Jaza.